AmitShomrat/SeeWhatYouHear/README.md

 GUI:
 We are about to connect our parameters to a the GUI sliders for this part will use the stand_alone target instead of the host to confirm the positions and look of our plugin we will change the createEditor function to return new AudioPluginAudioProcessorEditor(*this) instead of a generic as we used before.

+Abstract:
+The class pluginEditor is a Component class, thus it inherits Methods such as paint(), resized(), getLocalBounds() and all the layout graphics and drawing related functions.
+This concept is crutial to understand, by default nothing will conenct nthe context of the AudioProcessor class, we need to create its own behaveiour which will seems (Fast enough) to be perfect correlated with the processor.

 1. Go to the pluginEditor.cpp and inside of the constructor set the size with setSize(600, 400) to get a bigger window, declare of a new struct class called CustomRotarySlider inside pluginEditor.h:

 struct CustomRotarySlider : juce::Slider {